 Take a boat trip to the Elaphiti islands

-This boat tour visits all three islands and includes lunch on board.
-The reviews are good and the trip allows time for swimming and exploring.
-Check the reviews and availability: Elaphiti Island-Hopping Boat trip
+This full-day boat tour visits all three islands with time for swimming, snorkelling and exploring.
+Check the reviews and availability: Full Day Blue Cave and Elaphiti Islands Boat tour

 Take a day trip to Mljet island